Exact Reduction of the Generalized Lotka-Volterra Equations via Integral and Algebraic Substitutions: Exact dimension reduction

 Integrating, we have,

-Similarly, the symbol $\bm{\chi_2^1}$ is appropriate as this is a variable that is equivalent to $x_2$ but only in terms of $x_1$.
+Similarly, the symbol $\bm{\chi_2^1}$ means this is a variable that is equivalent to $x_2$ but only in terms of $x_1$.
 Finally, \ref{eq:dx1} becomes:

-We now have a system of a single differential equation, in terms of $x_1$ and its memory as represented by the integral equation \ref{eq:int2}.
+We now have a system of a single differential equation, in terms of $x_1$ and its memory.
 Note that this process has preserved species correspondence and that there is no loss of information: the variable $x_1$ and its derivative in equation~\ref{eq:chi1} are equivalent to that in \ref{eq:dx1}.